habitat-sh/habitat/components/docs-chef-io/content/habitat/get_started.md

 ### Shut Down the Service

-1. Stop the service by running:
+1. Stop the service.

    ```bash
    hab svc stop ORIGIN_NAME/sample-node-app
    ```

-1. Verify that the service has stopped running:
+1. Verify that the service has stopped running.

    ```bash
    hab svc status
    ```

-1. And exit the Studio:
+1. And exit the Studio.

    ```bash
    exit